VOLUNTEER your time at a local shelter, soup kitchen, or charity organization as a way of putting PRAYERS into action! πΊπΈ

 President George Washington issued a proclamation for a national day of thanksgiving and prayer in 1795.
 President James Madison did the same thing with a day of prayer and fasting during the War of 1812.

-The day is marked by prayer gatherings, services, and events across the country, involving people of various faiths and denominations.
 Each year, a theme is selected for the National Day of PRAYER, reflecting the current challenges and aspirations of the nation.
 The day typically emphasizes unity, prayer for the nation, its leaders, communities, and various societal issues.

 Itβs also a time for individuals and communities to come together in spiritual reflection, seeking guidance, comfort, and unity through prayer.
 The day encourages civic engagement and active participation in shaping the nationβs future through prayer and reflection.